vicrucann/rshell-mat/README.md

 A usage example is provided - calculation of the Mandelbrot set.
 To run the example, open and run **test_rshell_mat.m**:
 * Insert your own settings for the remote servers (such as IP addresses, login, path, etc).
-* **IMPORTANT**: it is absolutely necessary to set up the login process through the SSH public-key (no need if you do not use password protection), otherwise the password prompts will not allow for the programm to continue.
+* **IMPORTANT**: it is absolutely necessary to set up the login process through the SSH public-key (no need if you do not use password protection), otherwise the password prompts will not allow for the programm to continue (see [Notes](https://github.com/vicrucann/rshell-mat#notes) for tutorial examples).

 ## List of parameters